 Hotels in Beyoglu

-During our times staying in Beyoglu, we have always stayed in Airbnbs/rented apartments (Never used Airbnb before?
-Sign up with our link for a discount on your first stay!) due to planning to stay in Istanbul for weeks at a time.
+During our times staying in Beyoglu, we have always stayed in Airbnbs or rented apartments, since we’ve always been planning to stay in Istanbul for weeks at a time.

 However, if you’d like to stay in a hotel in Beyoglu, we’d recommend somewhere close to the Galata Tower for convenience during your 2 days in Istanbul.

 Here are a couple of well-reviewed properties to consider.

 Hotel Momento Golden Horn — With clean, modern rooms and an excellent location (around a 5-minute walk to the Galata Tower), Hotel Momento is an excellent choice for your 2 days in Istanbul.

 One of its biggest selling points?
 Many rooms boast views of the Bosphorus Strait!

 Bankerhan Hotel Galata — Set on a quiet street in the trendy Karakoy neighborhood (we love the coffee shops in this area!), Bankerhan features beautifully decorated rooms in a wonderful location–you’ll be just a short walk away from Galata Tower and a tram station.

 8 thoughts on “44 Fun Things to Do in Istanbul”

 Thanks!
 Looks great, will definitely take this into account when visiting this pulsating gem of a city.